You are a leader.

-During their first year in the program, students assess and receive feedback about how often they engage in leadership behaviors via a multi-rater assessment tool.
-Information from the assessment, as well as information about the student’s career strategy and professional goals, is used in one on one coaching sessions to increase self-awareness and create an individual development plan.
+During your first year in the program, students assess and receive feedback about how often they engage in leadership behaviors via a multi-rater assessment tool.
+Information from the assessment, as well as information about the student’s career strategy and professional goals, is used in one-on-one coaching sessions to increase self-awareness and create an individual development plan.
 The individual development plan then serves as a guide for how students plan their leadership and professional development activities while in the program.
 Students may repeat this process during their second year to measure their growth.

-Coaches are career counselors and retired executives from the Krannert Professional Development Center, and staff members that work in roles related to student development within the MBA and MS Programs Office.
+Coaches are career counselors and retired executives from the Krannert Professional Development Center, and staff members that work in roles related to student development within the MBA and Master's Programs Office.

 Student Clubs and Organizations

-The Master’s program community is home to the Krannert Graduate Student Association (KGSA) and nearly 25 vibrant student led clubs and organizations.
+The MBA and Master’s Program community is home to the Krannert Graduate Student Association (KGSA) and over 30 vibrant student led clubs and organizations.
 There are several professional clubs focusing on a business function, cultural clubs and special interest clubs.
 Clubs are a leadership development laboratory where students work collaboratively with faculty, staff, employers, and alumni to apply and test their leadership capabilities.
 Initiatives and programs led by clubs and organizations enhance the educational experience for all and allow students to leave a lasting impact on the school.